Can Peas Grow in Containers? Yes, And Here’s How to Do It (Guide)

 However, you don’t want to wait until the peas are too hard because they will not taste as sweet or cook as soft when they are too dry.

-Not all the pea pods will be ready at the same time, so harvest the ones that are fit and matured. this will help the unfitted pea pods to grow and mature faster.
+Not all the pea pods will be ready at the same time, so harvest the ones that are fit and mature.
+This will help the unfitted pea pods grow and mature faster.

 Nonetheless, you will continue to have peas to harvest once the weather is not too hot and you continue to water the pea plant regularly.